rochacbruno/doc_lsp/examples/settings.py.md

 > Port used to connect to server

-This can optionally have the default value added to the header. just for displaying reasons, doc_lsp will actually strip everything after the `=`
+This can optionally have the default value added to the header. just for displaying reasons, doc-lsp will actually strip everything after the `=`

 ## DEBUG = True
 > Enable or disable debugging mode